AcevedoR/outplant-admin-electron-poc/README.md

   - help with dialogue “ special character
   - switch back to another view after creating choice, you might edit the old one by mistake and lose your work....
   - visually highlight selected node
-- possible bug: is substract effect operation type correctly spelled when creating an effect ?